Curriculum

 Children are given plenty of opportunities to make choices in their play, which encourages independence, problem solving, negotiating and risk taking skills.
 Every Child is unique and adults make room for this in their planning.
 We provide a learning environment both indoor and outdoor so that Children have fun, learn through their play, are challenged, supported and questioned by staff.

 Children are supported to engage in free flow play through self – initiated experiences.
 Our environment is divided into curriculum areas that support active learning.
 Experiences are planned around children’s interests and key person knowledge of each child’s next steps.
-There are seven areas of learning and development around the EYFS that practitioners use to plan Child-Led or Adult- Led activities.
+There are seven areas of learning and development around the Early Years Foundation Stage (EYFS) that practitioners use to plan Child-Led or Adult- Led activities.
 When children leave to move onto school, they are confident, assured children who are well prepared and ready for the challenges school has to offer them.

 Our staff have a diverse range of experience and knowledge that they bring into the setting and are continuously developing their skills and knowledge.